thenaterhood/containerctl/README.md

 # Create and install a Debian container named YourContainer
 $ containerctl create-debian YourContainer

-# Destroy and delete a container (does NOT power it down first)
+# Stop, destroy, and delete a container
 $ containerctl destroy YourContainer
 ```